wonderfan/php/laravel/read-the-codes.md

+### The entry point

-**The entry point is the file index.php under the public directory**
++ the file index.php under the public directory

 ### The main content in the index.php